An interpretation of the Brownian bridge as a physics-informed prior for the Poisson equation: Analysis

+which can be checked by spectral representation of the operators.
+Therefore in the limit $W_2(\mu_C, \mu_n) \to 0$.
+Posterior convergence follows immediately from~\cite[Lemma 16]{sprungk2020local}. \end{proof} Of course, an immediate corollary is that $\mu_n^y \implies \mu^y$ by~\cite[Theorem 6.9]{villani2008optimal}.

-Theorem~\ref{thm:convergence1} and Theorem~\ref{thm:convergence2} justify the use of eq.~(\ref{eqn:finiteprior}) in applications.
+Theorems~\ref{thm:posterconv1d} and~\ref{thm:generalpostconv} justify the use of eq.~(\ref{eqn:finiteprior}) in applications.
 In 1D, the finite-dimensional representation of the prior converges to the correct Gaussian measure on $L^2(\Omega)$.
 We can use this form to derive additional results in the next section.
-In the multidimensional case, eq.~(\ref{eqn:finiteprior}) converges to the correct stochastic process.
-It is important to note that this cannot be taken as a Gaussian measure, as the covariance operator is not trace-class.
-However, we can still generate samples which approximate the prior using this finite-dimensional representation.
+In the multidimensional case, eq.~(\ref{eqn:finiteprior}) converges to the correct measure on the dual of a Sobolev space.